facebookexperimental/libunifex/doc/api_reference.md

 any senders that have not yet completed to stop and the operation as a whole will complete with done or error.

+### `when_any(Senders...) -> Sender`

+Takes a variadic number of 1 or more senders and returns a sender that launches each of the input senders in-turn without waiting for the prior senders to complete.
+This allows each of the input senders to potentially execute concurrently.

+The result of the Sender has a value_type of the first sender in the variadic list;
+other Senders MUST have the same (or compatible) value_type.

+The algorithm completes when any of the input senders completes, the rest are cancelled.
+The result of the algorithm is always the completion result of the first sender to complete, even if done or error.
+Lagging senders may complete with set_value in which case their results are discarded.

 ### `materialize(Sender sender) -> Sender`

 Materializes the completion signal of `sender` into the value-channel by